 Novel number three, Bloodstone, finds Sheriff Bud Blair using the ego of a former congressman to set a trap for a Colombian drug lord.
 And my fourth novel, Mariah’s Song, explores the underbelly of families living with drug addiction.

 The most recent addition to the Sheriff Bud Blair series is Not Before Midnight.
-The action is primarily based in Portland, Oregon, where organized crime members are blatantly engaging in the sex-trafficking business, but wanders north to Alaska.
+The action is primarily based in Portland, Oregon, where organized crime members are blatantly engaging in the sex-trafficking business, but the story also wanders north to Alaska.
 There I called on the memory of a salmon fishing trip in the waters near Ketchikan as the setting for one segment.
 A sub-plot has jihadists hiring a motorcycle gang to have their way in the Oregon high desert town of Lakeview — a plan the bikers and the jihadists will soon regret.

 Second in the saga of John Bitter is my newest book, Abiqua.
 It takes the Bitter family into the late 1860’s — an unsettled time in Oregon history, a time of gold rushes, conniving politicians, land grabs, and marauding Indians.
 My readers are already asking for the sequel to Abiqua (pronounced “ab-uh-kwa”) … an endeavor I’m prone to pursue.